raskitoma/docker_backup/README.md

 ## Introduction

-A simple, you can call it primitive(maybe), backup system for your docker containers.
+A simple, you can call it primitive(maybe) but useful, backup system for your docker container's data.
+It's based on the idea of having a cron job that stops the container, makes a backup of the data, and then starts the container again.
+It also has the ability to make differential and incremental backups, without stopping the container.

+> This script only backups the persistent data folders, not the container itself or its configuration.
+You need to backup any configuration (docker-compose.yml, etc.) separately.
+{.is-warning}

 ## Installation